 1. Organize logs and metrics for each customer interaction or batch evaluation run, so debugging and analysis become straightforward.

-2. Drill down into any step—inspect the span for tokenization latency or the trace for scoring logic—without losing context.
+2. Drill down into any step, inspecting the span for tokenization latency or the trace for scoring logic without losing context.

-3. Easily compare multiple chat sessions to track performance improvements.
+3. Compare multiple chat sessions to track performance improvements.

 Learn how to create and use sessions in Galileo.